-Concurrent enrollment in more than one section of the same course during a semester is not permitted, with the exception of certain Physical Education classes on a limited basis.
+Concurrent enrollment in more than one section of the same course during a semester is not permitted.

 Concurrent enrollment in courses which are cross-referenced to each other is not permitted (i.e., courses designated "same as" in the District Directory of Educational Programs and Courses).
 Violation of this regulation will result in exclusion from class and denial of course credit in both courses.